dotnet/iot/src/devices/Media/VideoDevice/README.md

         ExposureType = ExposureType.Auto
     };
     ```
-2. Creates a communications channel to a video device.
+2. Create a communications channel to a video device.
     ```C#
     using VideoDevice device = VideoDevice.Create(settings);
     ```